Our History: Fort Vancouver Regional Libraries

 July 1, 1950 marked the official formation of the Fort Vancouver Regional Library District—the first inter-county rural library district in Washington.
 At the heart of this effort was Eva Santee, a visionary librarian who believed library service should reach everyone.
 Her work laid the foundation for the library system we know today.

-Laying the Goundwork for Regional Growth (1950s–1960s)
+Laying the Groundwork for Regional Growth (1950s–1960s)

 After its founding, the library district quickly grew to serve more communities.

-Following its official formation in 1950, the new Fort Vancouver Regional Library District quickly expanded to serve more communities.
+Following its official formation in 1950, the Fort Vancouver Regional Library District quickly expanded to serve more communities.
 Skamania County joined just two years later, and libraries opened or relocated in Stevenson, Battle Ground, and Ridgefield.
-In Vancouver, the aging Carnegie building gave way to a new, modern library on Mill Plain Boulevard in 1963.
+In Vancouver, the aging Carnegie building gave way to a new, modern library on East Mill Plain Boulevard in 1963.

 Eva Santee, who had championed rural access and district formation, remained at the helm until her retirement in 1967—leaving behind a library system built on equity, outreach, and bold ideas.